volkszaehler/mbmd/README.md

 ````

 The ``sdm630_logger`` tool is still under development and lacks certain
+features:

-features.
-Please note that the storage functions are rather inefficient
-and require a lot of storage.
+* The storage functions are rather inefficient and require a lot of
+storage.
+* The TSV export currently only exports the power readings.

-### Detecting connected SDMs
+### Detecting connected meters

 MODBUS/RTU does not provide a mechanism to discover devices.
 There is no
 reliable way to detect all attached devices.
 The ``sdm_detect`` tool